When a project is given to a hook, the environment will have

-These configuration values are evaluated at plugin load.
+The configuration values are evaluated when the plugin is loaded.
 If the values are changed, the plugin must be reloaded for them to take effect.

 A hook may be temporarily disabled by either removing it or renaming it.
 Its behavior may be changed by replacing its content.
 Such changes will take immediate effect without having to reload the plugin.